Sayano-Shushenski

 About Sayano-Shushenski

-Sayano-Shushenski Nature Reserve protects 390,368 hectares of mountain wilderness in the Western Sayan range of Krasnoyarsk Krai.
-Established in 1976, the reserve encompasses dramatic mountain terrain from the shores of the Sayano-Shushenskaya Reservoir to peaks exceeding 2,700 meters.
-The reserve is one of the most important sites for snow leopard conservation in Russia, with one of the highest confirmed populations in the country.
+Sayano-Shushenski Nature Reserve protects 390,368 hectares of mountain wilderness in the Western Sayan range of Krasnoyarsk Krai, designated a UNESCO Biosphere Reserve in 1985.
+[1] Established in 1976, the reserve encompasses dramatic mountain terrain from the shores of the Sayano-Shushenskaya Reservoir on the Yenisei River to peaks reaching 2,735 m.
+[2] The reserve is one of the most important sites for snow leopard conservation in Russia, harboring a confirmed resident population monitored by camera traps.

 Wildlife Ecosystems

-The reserve harbors a confirmed population of 5-7 snow leopards, representing one of the densest concentrations in Russia.
-Other predators include brown bear, wolf, and lynx.
-Siberian ibex provides the primary snow leopard prey, with the largest ibex population in the Western Sayan.
+The reserve harbors a confirmed population of snow leopards representing one of the densest concentrations in Russia, with camera trap monitoring identifying multiple individuals including breeding females and kittens.
+[1] Other predators include brown bear, wolf, and lynx.
+Siberian ibex provides the primary snow leopard prey base.
 Maral deer, musk deer, and wild boar inhabit forests.
 Over 200 bird species include golden eagle and lammergeier.

 Flora Ecosystems